top of page

 La Virgen de Juquila

-Since the 17th Century, on December 8, when the patronal feast takes place, devotees of the Virgin of Juquila make pilgrimages from distant regions of the state or the country.
-Whether on foot, by bicycle, running with torches, or in trucks and cars, pilgrims must reach Santa Catarina Juquila in the Sierra Sur of Oaxaca - some 200 kilometers from Oaxaca.
+Since the 17th Century, on December 8, when the patronal feast takes place, devotees of the Virgin of Juquila have made pilgrimages from distant regions of the state or country.
+Whether on foot, by bicycle, running with torches, or in trucks and cars, pilgrims must reach Santa Catarina Juquila in the Sierra Sur of Oaxaca—some 200 kilometers from Oaxaca.

 La Virgen de Guadalupe